How to Teach Your Kids About Holiday Budgeting | Mydoh

-While it may feel satisfying to see a towering pile of presents under the Christmas tree, as parents we also know starting the new year in debt soon takes away that warm glow.
+While it may feel satisfying to see a towering pile of presents under the Christmas tree, starting the new year in debt soon takes away that warm glow.
 Which is where a holiday budget comes in––not just for adults, but for kids and teens, too.

-Here are some holiday spending tips for parents, kids and teens to stay within their budget and still enjoy the holiday season without dreading the credit card bill come January.
+Here are some holiday spending tips to help kids and teens stay within their budget and still enjoy the holiday season.

 Why is holiday budgeting important?